ataraxialinux/ataraxia/docs/roadmap.md

 # Roadmap
-This document describes roadmap of Ataraxia Linux 1.0 (codename "Misaka")
+This document describes roadmap of Ataraxia GNU/Linux 1.0 (codename "Misaka")

 ## ~~Stage 1~~
  - [x] ~~Do the cross-toolchain~~